The Eagles were home Friday night when St. William the Abbott came into town, fresh off their Tommy Orlando Tournament win.

 Dan McGrath of Sunnyside scored his 12th overall victory of the year, Katie DiPietro of Floral Park took top honors among the women and Peter Hawkins of Malverne completed yet another wheelchair win, as beautiful skies and brisk temperatures greeted the competitors in the 23rd annual Carter, DeLuca, Farrell & Schmidt Ho Ho Ho Holiday Run on Dec.
 18. A total of 1060 runners, walkers and wheelchair athletes navigated the streets of Bethpage before crossing the finish line at the John F. Kennedy Middle School.

 A strong contingent of runners from Hicksville did exceptionally well in this year’s Run.
 The first Hicksville finisher to cross the finish line was Kevin Kremler, who finished in 21 minutes, 58 seconds, followed closely by 27-year-old Sujata Pandya, who took top honors in the Athena 160-pound weight division in 22:08.

 While not quite as nice as last year’s weather, the weather for this year’s 18th annual edition of Long Island Blood Services Rob’s Run was a good deal better than in 2008, and this year’s finale of the USATF-Long Island Cross Country season welcomed 528 finishers to the Stillwell Woods course on Nov.
 28.

-The GLIRC was pleased to welcome Eddie Lauterborn to the run once again this year.
-The run is conducted in the memory of Eddie’s brother Rob, an outstanding runner and wonderful human being, who past away 15 years ago.
+Run organizers were pleased to welcome Eddie Lauterborn to the Run once again this year.
+The Run is conducted in the memory of Eddie’s brother Rob, an outstanding runner and wonderful human being, who left us far too soon 15 years ago.